vigneishwar/BigDataCourse/README.md

 1. PERMISSIVE -(default mode) -> set all fields to null when there are nulls
 2. DROPMALFORMED -> it will ignore the null
 3. FAILFAST -> raise an exception

+# Save modes (.write)

+1. append -> putting the file in the exisiting folder
+2. overwrite -> delete the exisiting folder and create a new one
+3. errorIfExists -> throw error if folder already exists
+4. ignore -> if folder exists already it ignores it